 The MSc in Advanced and Specialist Healthcare Articulated Pathway (Advanced Dental Clinical Practice) is a part-time Master’s-level programme studied over 18 months.
-It provides the route for FGDP post-registration Diploma students to extend their study to a full Master’s qualification.
+It provides the route for FGDP post-registration Diploma and other appropriately qualified students to achieve a full Master's qualification.

 The programme is delivered by Kent's Centre for Professional Practice (CPP), based at the Medway campus.
 It is a joint collaboration between the Centre and the Faculty of General Dental Practice (UK) (FGDP (UK)).

-Candidates who have successfully completed an FGDP post-registration Diploma programme may apply for direct access entry with advanced standing of 90 credits to the next available MSc in Advanced and Specialist Healthcare cohort.
+Candidates who have successfully completed an FGDP post-registration Diploma or other appropriate programmes may apply for direct access entry with advanced standing of 90 credits to the next available MSc in Advanced and Specialist Healthcare cohort.